-While the College welcomes the £1billion to tackle the elective backlog promised by the Chancellor at the Spending Review in November 2020, pathology workforce shortages highlighted 'pre-COVID' remain.
+While the College welcomes the £1billion to tackle the elective backlog promised by the Chancellor at the Spending Review, pathology workforce shortages highlighted 'pre-COVID' remain.
 Although recruitment into histopathology has increased, there remains a 25% shortfall in staff able to report results, with some regions having even higher shortages.